A Manual to Kickstart Your NFT Marketplace Startup

 The level of security in the marketplace

-What is a white-labeled NFT marketplace?
+What is a white-label NFT marketplace?

 It’s also worth remembering that a white-label marketplace is merely a foundation for further customization, meaning that new features and functionality can always be added at a later stage.

-The core components of a white-label NFT marketplace
+The core components of a white-label NFT marketplace in 2023

 The Storefront - This is the first thing that users see when they access your platform.
 It should hold information about bids, owners, price history and other key information about buying and selling NFTs.